-Free cash flow, a non-GAAP financial measure, is defined as net income, increased by non-cash charges included in net income (e.g., depreciation and amortization and deferred income taxes), increased or decreased by changes in net working capital, less capital expenditures for property and equipment net of proceeds from sale of property and equipment and other, plus the payment of contingent consideration included in operating activities.
-Management believes free cash flow is an important measure because it encompasses both profitability and capital management in evaluating results.
-A reconciliation of free cash flow, before acquisitions, to cash flow from operating activities is as follows (in millions):
+Free cash flow, a non-GAAP financial measure, is defined as net cash provided by operating activities, less capital expenditures for property and equipment net of proceeds from sale of property and equipment and other.
+We believe that this measure is important because it encompasses both profitability and capital management in evaluating results.
+Free cash flow represents the business's contribution in the generation of funds available to pay debt outstanding, invest in other areas or return funds to our stockholders.